Nintendo Music: Background and release

-Nintendo Music is available in 46 regions as of September 2025.
+Nintendo Music is available in 49 regions as of November 2025.

 Nintendo Music was announced and launched on October 31, 2024.
-The service was released for Android and iOS devices, initially covering 45 markets, and it became available in Taiwan on September 9, 2025, and in Singapore, Malaysia, and Thailand on November 18, 2025.
+The service was released for Android and iOS devices, initially covering 45 markets; it became available in Taiwan on September 9, 2025, and in Singapore, Malaysia, and Thailand on November 18, 2025.
 The service is available for all Nintendo Switch Online users, a subscription service for the Nintendo Switch and Nintendo Switch 2 video game consoles.
+It launched shortly after the release of Alarmo in October 2024, an alarm clock that similarly plays music from select Nintendo video games.
+A representative from Nintendo claimed the decision to create the app stemmed from expanding access to Nintendo IP, allowing users to receive video game music and enjoy them in a manner unique to Nintendo.
+Additionally, they wanted the ability to inspire people to play their games by having an increased access to their music library.
+It is the third non-gaming Nintendo mobile application to release worldwide after the Nintendo Switch Parental Controls app and Nintendo Switch Online app.